 ECC 241 (located in Student Services)

-Alejandra currently serves as the College and Career Coach Advisor.
+Alejandra currently serves as the Early College Coordinator.

 Alejandra has worked in education since 2009 and has served in various roles, which include institutional diversity, undergraduate education, academic advising, student affairs, as well as recruitment and retention efforts for First Generation College students.
 Alejandra earned a Bachelor of Business Administration Degree in Finance from Texas A&M University and a Master’s Degree in Higher Education and Student Affairs from Baylor University.
 Her research focuses on how the social context in the college experience impacts the way undocumented students make meaning of their identity.